ceph/ceph/doc/cephfs/fs-volumes.rst

 any of the commands above can be amended with an **await** modifier, which will cause them to block on the set after applying their intended modification, as long as the resulting set state is `awaitable`.
 Such a command will block until the set reaches the awaited state, gets modified by another command, or transitions into another state.
-The reason for the unblock will be clear by the result code, while the contents of the response will always be the most recent set state.
+The return code will unambiguously identify the exit condition, and the contents of the response will always carry the latest known set state.

 .. image:: quiesce-set-states.svg